Characters: The Secret World Transylvania NP Cs

 - Industrialized Evil: Rather than taking on the supernatural one victim at a time, the Dimirs use a number of surprisingly sophisticated techniques in order to capture and kill magical creatures en-mass.
-For example, ghouls are herded down from the mountains with the help of Silviu's pet ghoul "Patches" and into the pen; kept docile through sedative-laced meals, they are then fattened up until they're ready for slaughtering.
+For example, ghouls are herded down from the mountains with the help of Silviu's pet ghoul "Patches" and into the pen, kept docile through sedative-laced meals, then fattened up until they're ready for slaughtering.
 For good measure, the mincer used for making sausage is an industrial model powered by a carefully-maintained generator.
 In the case of more powerful creatures like Fauns, they're rounded up in a pretty similar way (except with tamed wolves replacing Patches) and imprisoned in the old Soviet holding cells beneath the homestead.

 - Jerkass: Olga.

 - Large Ham: Silviu.

 - Laughing Mad: Silviu often lapses into this, as "The Cellar Door" demonstrates.

 - Necessarily Evil: Olga claims that the Family is needed in order to curb the magical population, which she claims would have eventually corrupted and destroyed the human settlements long ago without the Dimir's help.
 She even claims that - despite their vocal disapproval of the family's work - the villagers of Harbaburesti are willing to look the other way and let them continue butchering if it means their safety (though it's much more likely that the villagers are too scared of the Dimirs to oppose them).
 She even goes on a long diatribe about the necessity of their work in "A Necessary Evil."